0xless/clickjackpocgen/README.md

 # clickjackpocgen
 Simple PoC generator for clickjacking vulnerabilities.
 Access it at: https://0xless.github.io/clickjackpocgen/
-It's an early working version, feel free to report any malfunctionings.
+It's an early working version, feel free to report any bugs or imprevement ideas.

 ## Motivation
 `clickjackpocgen` was developed to quickly generate customizable clickjacking attacks demos.